AnachronisticTech/jussa-raffle/README.md

 ## GitHub Pages workflow

 The workflow defined in `.github/workflows/deploy.yml` builds and publishes the site to GitHub Pages.
-During the build it runs `scripts/generate-image-manifests.js`, which scans every `assets/**/images/` directory and writes an `index.json` file listing the contained images.
-This lets non-technical contributors add or remove images simply by dragging files into the `images/` folder—no manual manifest editing required.
+During the build it runs `scripts/generate-image-manifests.js`, which scans every directory under `assets/images/` and writes an `index.json` file listing the contained images.
+This lets non-technical contributors add or remove carousel images simply by dragging files into the relevant folder—no manual manifest editing required.
 To test locally, run `node scripts/generate-image-manifests.js` before opening the site.